GYG-be/gyg-be.github.io/_posts/2024-09-01-annual-personal-development-syllabus.md

 2. Revisiting the basics of time optimization, goal setting, serious action plans and some form of Plan-Do-Check-Act follow-thru management

-3. Revisiting you Big WHY -- how well do you understanding your personal values for task prioritization
+3. Revisiting your Big WHY -- how well do you think you understand your personal values for task prioritization? {HINT: You will never understand those personal values well enough, until you are dead. *There's always something more that God has for you to learn*.}

 4. Identifying what drives, or what is failing to drive, the focus of your attention in your current attention management practices